 - It is important to note that this exam involves radiation.
 Pregnant women are not allowed in the room during the exam.
 Siblings or anyone under the age of 18 are also not allowed in the exam room.

-Most exams require a contrast material to be given to the child in order to help the doctor get a better view of the body structure being studied.
-If the child will need a contrast material, the entire procedure will be explained by the radiology department staff before the child’s appointment.
+Most exams require a contrast material to help the doctor get a better view of the studied body structure.
+The radiology department staff will explain the procedure if the child needs a contrast material before the appointment.

 This may be given in a variety of ways depending on which area of the body the doctor is imaging.
-Contrast may be given by mouth, so that it enters the digestive tract, or through a catheter, so that it enters the urinary tract.
-In order to evaluate the rectum, or large intestine, an enema is used to give the contrast.
+Some contrast taken by mouth enters the digestive tract.
+Other contrasts taken through a catheter enters the urinary tract.
+An enema is the contrast used to evaluate the rectum, or large intestine.

 How should I prepare my child for fluoroscopy?

-- Dress your child comfortably in clothes that are easily removed, such as sweat clothes and a T-shirt.
+- Dress your child comfortably in clothes that are easily removed, such as sweats and a T-shirt.

 - Bring special toys or books to help your child relax during the exam, or you may choose to use our toys.

-- Avoid wearing jewelry and/or metal (zippers, snaps) in the area being examined.
+- Avoid wearing jewelry and/or metal (zippers, snaps).